HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/tutorials_folder/Tutorial 5 - Animation/index.md

 -	Relink Menu Buttons
 -	We will relink the buttons on their OnClick Modes.
-	-	Go to your Menu Buttons from Day 2, go to the Inspector, and Drag & Drop the Instantiator on the On Click () component on the Inspector.
+	-	Go to your Menu Buttons from the previous tutorial, go to the Inspector, and Drag & Drop the Instantiator on the On Click () component on the Inspector.
 	-	Re-configure the Function for the button you need (Mode A = Instantiate one (for the 3d object) , Mode B = Instantiate multiple).
 	-	<img src="https://i.imgur.com/hyxq4I6.jpeg" alt="" width="300">